embeddr/vec/README.md

 ### Examples
 See the included [target hit detection example](examples/target_hit_detection.cpp) for a demonstration of basic vector arithmetic.
-Additional examples will be added in the future.
+Additional examples may be added in the future.
+I've also used this library in a [basic raytracer application](https://github.com/embeddr/raytracer-cpp).

-### API
+### Known Limitations
-*TODO*
+* Cannot generate `constexpr` rotation matrices due to lack of `constexpr`implementations of basic trigonometric functions like `sin()` and `cos()`.
+May implement these (or pull in a third-party implementation) in the future, as this isn't expected in standard C++ until C++23.